ndom91/svelte-infinite/README.md

 The `InfiniteLoader` component is a wrapper around your items, which will trigger the `triggerLoad` function when the user scrolls to the bottom of the list.

-However, there is also a `stateChanger` export which you should use to interact with the internal state of the loader.
+However, there is also a `loaderState` export which you should use to interact with the internal state of the loader.
 For example, if your `fetch` call errored, or you've reached the maximum number of items, etc. See the `loadMore` function above or the example application in `/src/routes` in this repository.

-### stateChanger
+### loaderState

-The `stateChanger` import is an object with 4 methods on it:
+The `loaderState` import is an object with 4 methods on it:

-- `stateChanger.loaded()`
+- `loaderState.loaded()`
   - Designed to be called after a successful fetch.
-- `stateChanger.error()`
+- `loaderState.error()`
   - Designed to be called after a failed fetch or any other error.
 This will cause the `InfiniteLoader` to render a "Retry" button by default, or the `error` slot.
-- `stateChanger.complete()`
+- `loaderState.complete()`
   - Designed to be called when you've reached the end of your list and there are no more items to fetch.
 This will render a "No more data" string, or the `no-data` slot.
-- `stateChanger.reset()`
+- `loaderState.reset()`
   - Designed to be called when you want to reset the state of the `InfiniteLoader` to its initial state, for example if there is a search input tied to your infinite list and the user enters a new query.

 ### Props